 - Availability of fuel ie gas or electricity

 If you are in the market to replace an existing pool, spa heater or wish to install a new one we will assist you to select the right product to suit your requirements.
 Our range includes small electric spa heaters, fast heat up time gas heaters and efficient swimming pool heat pumps.

 Gas Heaters are the most common type of heaters used on pools and spas.
 They are available in LPG and Natural Gas versions.
 Gas heaters are usually installed outide but most models can be flued for indoor installation.

-Solar Pool covers are able add 6 to 8 degrees in summer months and due to their insulation propertes they are great to use in conjection with any pool heater.
+Solar Pool Covers are able add 6 to 8 degrees in summer months and due to their insulation properties they are great to use in conjection with any pool heater.